 To self-drive or not: that is the major question.

-In Kruger National Park, most visitors choose between self-driving (which is exactly what it sounds like), booking game drives (these are held in the large trucks that are synonymous with safaris and come with a guide), or a mix of both.
+In Kruger National Park, most visitors choose between self-driving (which is exactly what it sounds like), booking guided game drives like these), or a mix of both options.

 Enterprising visitors can also take walking safaris, but they need to be booked well in advance!

-The major benefits of doing a game drive are having a guide to help spot animals… and also having all the other guides help spot animals, as the guides communicate via radio and will let each other know where something exciting has been spotted.
+The major benefit of booking a game drive is having a guide to help spot animals… and also having all the other guides working in the park helping spot animals.

 It’s also, of course, more relaxing–no one has to drive!